Critical Contrast: Siyata Mobile (SYTA) versus Its Rivals

-Siyata Mobile (NASDAQ: SYTA) is one of 27 publicly-traded companies in the “Radiotelephone communication” industry, but how does it contrast to its competitors?
-We will compare Siyata Mobile to similar businesses based on the strength of its valuation, profitability, institutional ownership, earnings, risk, analyst recommendations and dividends.
+Siyata Mobile (NASDAQ: SYTA) is one of 27 public companies in the “Radiotelephone communication” industry, but how does it contrast to its competitors?
+We will compare Siyata Mobile to similar businesses based on the strength of its institutional ownership, analyst recommendations, risk, profitability, earnings, dividends and valuation.

 Profitability